xearonet/duplicate/README.md

-# duplicate - gedit plugin
+# Gedit 2 duplicate line plugin

-This plugin for the gedit text editor allows to duplicate lines, just like in [Geany](http://www.geany.org), where you can press `CTRL+d` to duplicate either the current line or the current selection.
+This plugin for the gedit text editor allows to duplicate lines, just like in [Geany](http://www.geany.org), where you can duplicate either the current line or the current selection.

 This plugin is for Gedit 2.x

-Stay tuned for a Gedit3 version

 ## Installation